haydenghosh/haydenghosh.github.io/index.md

 ---

 ## Welcome
 Hi!
-I'm Erk – a third-year electrical engineering student at UC Santa Barbara.
+I'm Erk – an electrical engineering student in my final year at UC Santa Barbara.

 For now I'm making occasional blog posts and reference pages.
 Later I plan to create a set of notes for various classes I have taken.
 I will also document some of my future projects.